Wild orbits and generalised singularity modules: stratifications and quantisation: Deferred proofs

 \subsection{Proof of Prop.~\ref{prop:invariant_vectors_completed_tensor_product}}

-We will only prove the statement in the highest-weight case: the argument is the same in the lowest-weight one, but the Shapovalov form must be modified---taking projections parallel to $\mf u^+ \cdot U\mf g_r + U\mf g_r \cdot \mf u^- \sse U\mf g_r$.
-(And note that the argument we give also works for a completed tensor product $\mc V \wh \ots \wt M^\pm_c$, with the factors swapped.)
+We prove the statement in the highest-weight case: the argument is the same in the lowest-weight one, but the Shapovalov form must be modified--- taking projections parallel to $\mf u^+ \cdot U\mf g_r + U\mf g_r \cdot \mf u^- \sse U\mf g_r$.
+Importantly, the argument we give also works for a completed tensor product $\mc V \wh \ots \wt M^\pm_c$, with the factors swapped.